Oren Safdie

 Oren Safdie (אורן ספדיה; born April 20, 1965) is a Canadian-American-Israeli playwright and screenwriter, and the son of architect Moshe Safdie.

 Early life

 Safdie was born in Montreal, Quebec, to Canadian-Israeli architect Moshe Safdie.
-His father's family is Sephardic Jewish and of Syrian-Jewish descent.
+His father's family is Israeli of Sephardic Jewish, Syrian-Jewish descent.
 They are related to the Safdie brothers.

 Education

 Oren Safdie originally planned to become an architect like his father Moshe Safdie.
 He obtained a master of architecture degree, attending the Graduate School of Architecture at Columbia University in New York.
 This was an attempt, he explained, "to get closer to my dad."
 During his final semester there, he took an elective playwriting course and was hooked on it after winning a competition run by the Columbia Dramatists.
 He wrote a 10-minute scene, drawing on his experience at Columbia presenting a design to a jury of critics, which involved three ego-driven architects and one student.
 This eventually became Private Jokes.
 He stayed another four years at Columbia and completed an MFA in Fiction Writing.
 Safdie was awarded a Woolrich Fellowship, and founded The West End Gate Theatre, a student theater company that included actors like Oscar nominee Ethan Hawke and The Whole Nine Yards actress Amanda Peet.
 He became a playwright-in-residence at La MaMa back in 1996, and he produced the first ever Canadian Theatre Festival in New York.

 He also spent a year at Iowa State University where he taught architecture and studied with Jane Smiley.

 Beginning in 2007, he held the position of Interim Artistic Director of the Malibu Stage Company (now the Malibu Playhouse).

 Safdie teaches playwriting and play analysis at the University of Miami and also advises the Astonishing Idiots, a new student-run theater company, housed under the Department of Theatre Arts.

 He resides in Los Angeles with his wife, actress and playwright M. J. Kang, and their daughter born in 2008.
 He commutes to Miami every week and returns home for the weekends.